George Grenfell: Last years

 Between 1903 and 1906 Grenfell was busy with a new station at Yalemba, fifteen miles east of the confluence of the Aruwimi with the Congo.

 Meanwhile, he found difficulty in obtaining building sites from the Congo Free State, which accorded them freely to Roman Catholics.
-He grew convinced of the Catholic character of Belgian administration, in which he had previously trusted.
+He grew convinced of Catholic favouritism in the Belgian administration, which he had previously trusted.
 In 1903 King Leopold despatched at Grenfell's entreaty a commission of inquiry, before which he gave evidence, but its report gave him little satisfaction.
-Grenfell died after a bad attack of blackwater fever at Basoko on 1 July 1906.
+In 1904, Grenfell resigned from the Commission for the Protection of the Natives.
+He died after a bad attack of blackwater fever at Basoko on 1 July 1906.

 A memorial tablet was unveiled in Heneage Street Baptist Chapel, Birmingham, on 24 September 1907.
 During major 1950s clearance of the area for redevelopment Heneage Street Baptist was closed.
 The tablet was recovered and was moved to a new Chapel in north-east Birmingham named in his honour.

+His papers are held at the Angus Library and Archive at Oxford.